7 Most Common Types of Data Breaches

 Type 2: Phishing and Social Engineering

-Attackers don’t need to find a technical vulnerability when they can trick someone into handing over access.
+Attackers don’t need to find a technical vulnerability when they can trick someone into handing over their credentials.

 Modern phishing goes far beyond obvious scam emails.
 Attackers research their targets and clone real login pages.
 The fakes are hard to distinguish from legitimate ones.
 Even security-aware employees get caught when the fake is convincing enough.